ccswbs/UoGd7-Training/Workshops/Training101Script.md

 To do this in the **body** section:

 1. Insert the URL that you want to link to:

     - External links - use a link copied from the browser (*i.e. www.uoguelph.ca*.)

-    - Internal links - use the page name copied from the browser (i.e content/sample-page-one)
+    - Internal links - use the page name copied from the browser (i.e. everything after “.ca”:  /website name/…..)
-      - Protocol: from dropdown, select &lt;other&gt;
+      -	The Protocol will change to <other> automatically

-      - Link Type: E-mail (then, enter email address)
+    - If adding an email address, select the link icon, change the “Link Type” to “E-mail” then enter the email address and message subject/body, if needed.

 ## To Create an Event